 Step 1.
-Determine the number of games you'll need.
+Determine how many games you'll need.

 Thrivopolis is designed to be played by group(s) of 3 to 6 players.
 One or more facilitators may run concurrent games with small groups of players.
-A group of 12 participants may be split into two groups of six, three groups of four, or four groups of three.
-You'll need to print and assemble one game for each small group.
+You'll need one game for each small group.

 Step 2.
-Test printer settings.
+Order games.